edibotopic/edibotopic-website/content/blog/2023-09-02-pore-generators.md

 into a narrow glass channel where the cork expands to form a seal.
 Many foods, like cakes, breads and meringues, owe some of their characteristic texture to the presence of thousands of tiny pores.
-It's useful then to know how to make such porous materials.
+It's useful then to know how to make such porous materials in a variety of contexts.

 [In a paper](https://pubs.acs.org/doi/10.1021/acs.jchemed.6b00776)
 in the *Journal of Chemical Education* a simple method was proposed to fabricate membranes.